-ARTIST: Nayrenn Daruwalla, David Osrin
+Artist: Nayrenn Daruwalla, David Osrin

-REGION: West, Central and South Asia
+Location: West, Central and South Asia

-RESEARCHER: Eve Lemesle
+Researcher: Eve Lemesle

 In recent times, Dharavi's reputation as 'Asia's largest slum' has given rise to the perverse trend of 'slum tourism'.
 The challenge for the directors was to conceive an event that was contextually relevant; it had to resonate with diverse audiences while attempting to activate an inclusive discourse around a location widely perceived as unsavoury.
 What sets the Dharavi Biennale project apart from other community outreach programmes was the intent to communicate issues relating to urban health, nutrition and gender-based violence, first and foremost to those directly impacted, and eventually to a larger audience, through a gamut of artistic explorations across visual and performance art platforms, and documentary practices.
 It did this by focussing on four principle themes: art, health, recycling and community.